 Refusing a Blood Test in WA

-Western Australian legislation sets out the procedures that police officers must follow when conducting breath/saliva/blood tests and the circumstances under which a person can refuse such a test.
-The penalties for refusing to provide a blood sample include fines and disqualification from driving for a period of time.
-The offence of refusing a blood test in Western Australia is outlined in the Road Traffic Act 1974.
+In, Western Australia police have the power to subject drivers to tests to check for the presence of alcohol or drugs in their body.
+The Road Traffic Act 1974 sets out the procedures that police must follow when conducting breath, saliva and blood tests and the circumstances under which a person can refuse such a test.
+The penalties for refusing to provide a blood sample without a valid reason include fines and disqualification from driving.
+The offence of refusing a blood test in Western Australia is outlined in section 67 of the Road Traffic Act 1974.

-The police in Western Australia have the right to request a blood sample from an individual for the purposes of determining whether any drugs or alcohol are present within their system.
-This will typically occur in a situation where the individual has already submitted to a breath test that returned a positive result or in circumstances where the breath test did not return a result.
-A police officer also has the right to request a blood sample if they reasonably believe that the individual is under the influence of alcohol or any illicit substances.
+The police in Western Australia have the power to request a blood sample from an individual for the purposes of determining whether any drugs or alcohol are present within their system.
+This will typically occur after the person has already submitted to a breath test that returned a positive result or in circumstances where the breath test did not return a result.
+A police officer also has the right to request a blood sample if they reasonably believe that a person is under the influence of alcohol or any illicit substances.